SymfonyCasts/symfony5/sfcasts/ep4-relations/join-n-plus-one.md

 This is a classic problem with this is a really easy problem to happen when you're using doctrine.
 Thanks to the lazy loading in our answer controller.
 We just queered for the answers.
-Then as we're looping over those answers and rendering_answer that HTML twig.
-We simply sent, answered that question text and answer that question about slug at this moment.
+Then as we're looping over those answers and rendering `_answer.html.twig` We simply sent, `answer.questionText` and `answer.question.slug` slug at this moment.
 That's when it made that extra query for the question data related to this answer, we didn't even realize it.
 We actually caused a second year or really a second query per answer.
 That's a terrible explanation.